FOREX-Dollar supported by Yellen's rate hike talk, politics saps euro

 “Her comments suggest that latest (soft) inflation readings do not have a big bearing on the Fed’s monetary policy.
 The Fed’s focus is not to delay rate hikes too much to avoid a situation where it needs to raise rates hastily in the future,” said Yukio Ishizuki, senior strategist at Daiwa Securities.

-The common currency had rallied more than 10 percent against the dollar so far this year as worries about the rise of anti-establishment political forces in Europe faded while expectations rose for tapering the European Central Bank’s stimulus.
+The common currency had rallied more than 10 percent so far this year on as worries about the rise of anti-establishment political forces in Europe faded while expectations rose for tapering the European Central Bank’s stimulus.

-Investor sentiment toward the euro was dented by the rise of a far-right party and the decline of traditional parties in Sunday’s German election, which has left Chancellor Angela Merkel struggling to form a coalition government.
+But the rise of a far-right party and the decline of traditional parties in Sunday’s German election has left Chancellor Angela Merkel struggling to form a coalition government, denting investor sentiment.

-Tensions are rising also in Catalonia, as Spain’s government said on Tuesday that police would take control of voting booths in Catalonia to help thwart the region’s planned independence referendum that Madrid has declared illegal.

-Still, most market players think the euro could rebound soon as investors will likely focus on how the ECB will wind back its stimulus at its policy meeting next month.

 The Aussie was undermined by a fall this month in the price of iron ore, its main export product.